 Barangay clearance and a cedula are no longer required for those seeking National Police Clearance.
 However, if you are applying for the Local Police Clearance, which does not require an online appointment, you must still obtain a barangay clearance and a cedula.

-How to Renew the Police Clearance?
+How do I renew the Police Clearance?

 In the Philippines, police clearances are not renewed.
 You need to submit a fresh police clearance application through the NPCS after the police clearance validity period has passed (six months following release).